freeCodeCamp/freeCodeCamp/guide/english/canvas/animation-in-canvas/index.md

 ---
 ## Animation in Canvas

-To animate things in `canvas`, use `window.requestAnimationFrame` to set up a draw loop.
+To animate things in the `canvas`, use `window.requestAnimationFrame` to set up a draw loop.

 ```js
 function draw() {